Englishness is a Moving Target, Chris Alton

 27th August - 18th September 2021

 Chris Alton (b.
 1991, Croydon) is an artist and curator.
 He grew up in Braunton, and attended Southmead School, Braunton School, and North Devon College.
-Skateboarding at Braunton Bowl and attending Quaker Meeting in Barnstaple are two of the fundamental forces that have shaped his life and his work.
+Skateboarding at Braunton Bowl and attending Quaker Meeting in Barnstaple have played a key role in shaping his life and his work.

 Chris's work addresses the interconnected nature of prevailing social, political, economic and environmental conditions.
 In 2012, he founded English Disco Lovers (EDL), an anti-fascist, pro-disco group, which looked to reclaim the EDL acronym of the English Defence League.
 Drawing upon the history and etymology of disco, as a site of musical resistance, he redeployed the genre in opposition to a contemporary iteration of fascism.

 ‘The English Disco Lovers' deployment of wit and fun as weapons against belligerent xenophobia is a fine tribute to disco's subversive utopian vision.’